google/llvm-premerge-checks/docs/user_doc.md

+# Pre-merge checks

+The *pre-merge checks* for the [LLVM project](http://llvm.org/) are a [continuous integration (CI)](https://en.wikipedia.org/wiki/Continuous_integration) workflow.
+The workflow checks the patches the developers upload to the [LLVM Phabricator](https://reviews.llvm.org) instance. *Phabricator* is the code review tool in the LLVM project.
+The workflow checks the patches before a user merges them the master branch - thus the term *pre-merge testing*.
+When a user uploads a patch to the LLVM Phabricator, Phabricator triggers the checks and then displays the results.

+The *checks* comprise of these steps:

+1. Checkout of the git repository
+1. Apply the patch -- `arc patch`
+1. Run Cmake
+1. Build the binaries -- `ninja all`
+1. Run the test suite -- `ninja check-all`

+The checks are executed on one platform (Debian Testing on amd64 with the clang-8 tool chain) at the moment.
+The plan is to add more platforms, in the future.

+The CI system checks the patches **before** a user merges them to the master branch.
+This way bugs in a patch are contained during the code review stage and do not pollute the master branch.
+The more bugs the CI system can catch during the code review phase, the more stable and bug-free the master branch will become.

+# Beta testing

+The pre-merge checks are in the public beta testing phase right now.
+During the beta testing phase we want so see if the checks work as intended and to get more feedback from the users.

+If you find any problems please raise an [issue on github](https://github.com/google/llvm-premerge-checks/issues).

-# Sign up for beta test
+## Sign up for beta test

-To sign up for the pre-merge tests, please add your user id to the [Herald rule](https://reviews.llvm.org/H511) triggering the builds.
-If you can't modify the rule yourself, please add a comment to [this issue](https://github.com/google/llvm-premerge-checks/issues/54) with your **Phabricator user name** and we'll add you.
+To sign up for the pre-merge beta testing, please add yourself to the ["pre-merge beta testing" project](https://reviews.llvm.org/project/members/78/) on Phabricator.

 # Requirements

-To get a patch on Phabricator tested, the build server must be able to apply the patch on Phabricator to the checked out git repository.
+To get a patch on Phabricator tested - once you are signed up - the build server must be able to apply the patch to the checked out git repository.
 If you want to get your patch tested, please make sure that that either:

 * You set a git hash as `sourceControlBaseRevision` in Phabricator which is available on the github repository,
 * **or** you define the dependencies of your patch in Phabricator,